apache/activemq-website/src/issues.md

 #### Using the issue tracker

-Before you can raise an issue in the issue tracker you need to [create an account](https://selfserve.apache.org/jira-account.html).
+Before you can create an issue in the issue tracker you need to [request an account](https://selfserve.apache.org/jira-account.html).
+When requesting the account please **be specific** about the reason you need it.
+Please give a brief synopsis of the bug your encountering or feature you need.
+If you're not quite sure you're hitting an actual bug or you're not sure if the feature you need is valid, etc. please [contact us on the users mailing list](contact) to get some clarity.
+Account requests with vague reasons **will be rejected**.

 If you want to be the "assignee" of an issue you need to be in the list of `activemq-developers` on the issue tracker.
 To join the group please mail the [dev mailing list](mailto:dev@activemq.apache.org) with the email address you used to register with the issue tracker and we'll add you to the group.